Fort Stamford Site: American Revolution

 to aid in the defense of Connecticut from loyalist raids.
 The fort in its current form was designed by the engineer who constructed West Point, Rufus Putnam.
 General David Waterbury oversaw the construction in 1781.
 At its peak, the fort was home to 800 soldiers.

 Some form of military camp or fortification existed at the site prior to the construction of the current fort.
 During the February 26, 1779 raid on Greenwich by William Tryon, General Israel Putnam rode to Fort Stamford to rally reinforcements.
-Tyron crossed the Mianus Bridge on the old Bedford Road (current day Mianus Road/Valley Road), but quickly retreated after seeing the size of the Fort's garrison.
+Tryon crossed the Mianus Bridge on the old Bedford Road (current day Mianus Road/Valley Road), but quickly retreated after seeing the size of the Fort's garrison.
 Troops from the fort then met Tryon in battle near Palmer's Hill and the Mianus River.
 A planned flank attack down what is now Westover Road from the Fort never materialized due to misunderstanding of the commanding officer's orders.

 On July 2, 1779 during Banastre Tarleton's raid on Pound Ridge, New York, the 2nd Regiment of Light Horse under Colonel Sheldon prevented the fort from being directly attacked.

 Later in the war, roughly 300 men manned the fort.
 When the war ended, the fort was considered no longer necessary, and was promptly sold.
 In later years, residents of the neighborhood began referring to Fort Stamford as "Fort Nonsense."